 File Name Format Description GEOMASK I/O API NetCDF Gridded, time-independent file that assigns a 1 to any grid cell whose emissions you want to adjust.
 The emissions from IN-FILE in grid cells that have a 1 in GEOMASK are multiplied by the factor provided in SPECFACS.
 All other emissions and grid cells are untouched.
 INFILE I/O API NetCDF Hourly, gridded, speciated inputs from Smkmerge .
 INFILE should be set to logical file name AGTS[L S], BGTS[L S], MGTS[L S], PGTS[L S], PGTS3D[L S], EGTS[L S], or EGTS3D[L S], which are the output files from Smkmerge .
 SPECFACS ASCII File that lists the species name and the factor to be applied to all grid cells with a 1 value in the GEOMASK file.
 The species name must be in columns 1-16 and the factor in columns 17-22.
 For example, the following SPECFACS file sample would multiply NO and NO 2 emissions by 1.3 (30% increase) and multiply PAR by 0.6 (40% decrease).
-NO 1.3 NO 1.3 PAR 0.6
+NO 1.3 NO2 1.3 PAR 0.6

-File Name Format Description LOGFILE ASCII Log generated from executing Geofac OUTFILE Hourly, gridded, speciated emissions, adjusted based on GEO-MASK and SPECFACS.
+File Name Format Description LOGFILE ASCII Log generated from executing Geofac OUTFILE I/O API NetCDF Hourly, gridded, speciated emissions, adjusted based on GEO-MASK and SPECFACS.

-5.3.8.
+5.3.7.
 Invsplit

-The Invsplit program splits an IDA, ORL, or EMS-95 raw inventory file into multiple raw inventory files, based on the state codes (the first two digits of the state/county codes in the IDA files).
+The Invsplit program splits an ORL inventory file into multiple raw inventory files, based on the state codes.
 The number of output files is set at run time based on the input file that defines the splitting.
-Up to 80 new files can be created from a single IDA inventory file, which is more than enough files to split a U.S. inventory into a separate file for each state.
+Up to 80 new files can be created from a single inventory file, which is more than enough files to split a U.S.

+inventory into a separate file for each state.
 The program works on area, on-road mobile, nonroad mobile, and point inventories.
 Separating a single inventory file into multiple files allows the inventory data to be recombined with other data more easily.